legendarycode3/key-value-store-contract/README.md

 ## Core Benefits (Key-value store)
-In blockchain, a "key-value store" smart contract uses a basic dictionary structure (mapping unique keys to specific data values) to manage data.
+In blockchain, a "key-value store" smart contract uses a basic dictionary structure (mapping unique keys to specific data values) to manage data. </br>
+This approach

 ## Foundry